What Is The Secondary Mortgage Market And How Does It Work?

-Who Participates In The Secondary Mortgage Market?
+Who Are The Major Participants In The Secondary Mortgage Market?

 The key participants in the secondary mortgage market are mortgage originators, buyers, mortgage investors and homeowners.
 Mortgage originators, or lenders, create the mortgages, then can sell the servicing rights on the secondary mortgage market.

 Buyers, like government-sponsored enterprises (GSE) Fannie Mae and Freddie Mac, will bundle large groups of mortgages into securities and sell them to mortgage investors.
 These mortgage investors include investment banks, hedge funds and pension funds.